Questions and Answers

 Third, we write a new biographical/critical essay or utilize one you provide if acceptable.

-Fourth, our promotion of your work is reinforced by special e-mail alerts targeted only to those curators and gallerists who we know to have an affinity with your works.
+Fourth, our promotion of your work is reinforced by special e-mail alerts targeted only to those curators, gallerists, and collectors who we know to have an affinity with your works.
 And, we follow up with phone calls to further qualify their interests.

 Which curators and gallerists are on your list?